August 10, 2012 § 5 Comments

 1. Repentant doper letter of apology and deepest most profound expression of sorrow, humiliation, and regret

 I am profoundly sorry for [doping/cheating/lying/stealing/spending my wife’s boobjob money on EPO].
 I realize that I have [deceived/betrayed/offended/embarrassed] everyone [in my life/at my office/on my Cat 4 dev team].
-The decision to dope was [mine alone/spurred on by foolish delusions/similar to my decision to be an accountant], in that it was [wrong/unjustifiable/worse than that time I got drunk at the old folks home].
+The decision to dope was [mine alone/spurred on by foolish delusions/similar to my decision to be an accountant], in that it was.
 I hope to use this as a way to teach young people about the evils of [doping/cycling/leg shaving].

 Your Name Here